 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 Do you like the Pirate Rooms, or do you agree about them being overpriced and inferior to the regular rooms?
 Would you consider splurging on a stay here for the sake of your kids?
 Planning on staying here someday?
-Share your thoughts in the comments!
+Does the nearby Skyliner hub change your perspective on the Pirate Rooms?
+Do you agree or disagree with our review?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!